-History of Drive-In Movie Day
+History of National Drive-In Movie Day

-This history of Drive-In Movie Day is literally the history of the Drive-In theater, and how it was born out of one son’s love for his mother.
+This history of National Drive-In Movie Day is literally the history of the Drive-In theater, and how it was born out of one son’s love for his mother.
 In 1933 Richard Hollingshead noticed a recurring problem with theaters, his mother simply was unable to find a comfortable way to sit in the seats provided by the theaters, but loved the cinema.
 He started trying to come up with a solution, but reinventing the theater seat just didn’t seem a viable solution.

 This was more difficult than it sounded as he dealt with issues like protection from the rain, best placement of cars for maximum viewing ability, and how to get the sound to broadcast in a reliable and enjoyable way.
 Daunting though the task was, he wasn’t going to allow it to get in the way of his ambition, and in May of 1933 he received a patent and opened his first theater.

 After the success of Park-In Theaters, Inc, the idea spread like wildfire, and drive-in theaters were soon appearing in cities all over the U.S. They reigned as king of the movie-going experience ever since, until things started to decline in recent years.
 Efforts are made to preserve them and keep them in operation, and there are 500 still running all over the US.

-How to Celebrate Drive-In Movie Day
+How to celebrate National Drive-In Movie Day